mobily-enterprises/jsonreststores/README.md

 * `X-rest-before`.
 If set, the item will be placed _before_ the one with the ID corresponding to the header value.
 * `X-rest-relocation`.
 If set, JsonRestStore will actually ignore the data, and will simply relocate the item as it was.
 This is useful if you want your client to trigger a relocation without re-submitting (useless) data to the server.

-Note that the way items are relocated is beyond the scope of JsonRestStores, which calls the DB layer's `_relocate` function.
-All you have to do to allow relocation is define a `positionField`:
+Note that the way items are relocated is beyond the scope of JsonRestStores, which calls the DB layer's `position()` function.
+All you have to do to allow relocation is pass the store `position: true`:

       var Managers= declare( JRS, {